The Exact Day

 pexels-photo-268424.jpeg

 Anyone who has gone through the University system has met many a professor who does not believe in a Supreme Being.
-They can be quick to denigrate the Bible and tell you that it is just an old ancient book that has no relevance in today’s society.
+They can be quick to denigrate the Bible and tell you that it is just an ancient book that has no relevance in today’s society.
 When they say that, you may go back to your dorm room and look at your Bible and think, “Is that really true?
 Does it indeed not have any relevance for today?”

 So what makes the Bible unique?
 What makes it different from any other book that has been written?
 How can it stand the test of time and still come out as a best-seller even in modern times?
 Why can we indeed depend on it as a source of truth and inspiration?
 Two words…predictive prophecy.
 The Bible claims to be the very words of God.
 What authenticates it and has authenticated it through centuries past?
 Predictive prophecy; that is what makes it different from any other source of wisdom and verifies the authority of its words.

 What is predictive prophecy?
 Throughout the Bible, there are hundreds of prophecies about Jesus, Israel, the nations, and specific people.
 Hundreds of these prophecies have already been fulfilled accurately.
 They are so accurate in their fulfillment that they cannot be denied.
 For example, there are hundreds of prophecies about Jesus, the Messiah.
 During the course of his birth, life and death, he fulfilled over two hundred of them.
 The odds of that happening are astronomical, to say the least.
-We know that if these were fulfilled at his first coming, that the remaining prophecies will be fulfilled during his second coming and reign.
+We know that if these were fulfilled at his first coming, the remaining prophecies will be fulfilled during his second coming and reign.

 The ruler, Cyrus the Great, was named in the book of Isaiah one hundred and fifty years before he came into power.
 Is that some sort of coincidence?
 I don’t think so.
 In the book of Daniel, the eleventh chapter encompasses a brief history of the wars and ensuing intrigues between the Seleucids of Syria and the Ptolemies of Egypt.
 It is so accurate that historical scholars have a hard time believing it was written hundreds of years before the events took place.

-These are just a few of the examples of predictive prophecy in the Bible, there are many more within its pages, too numerous to count.
+These are just a few of the examples of predictive prophecy in the Bible; there are many more within its pages, too numerous to count.
 One thing we can be sure of is this; if the previous prophecies were fulfilled, the future prophecies will be also.
 How could this happen?
 I believe that God sits outside of time and sees the end from the beginning.
 He inspired the prophets of old to write things that they themselves did not see or understand, things that would come to pass in the future.
 We can rely on the truth of the Bible, and know that its predictive prophecy is the proof of it.